a-pasquale/collective.portlet.mybookmarks/README.txt

 Introduction
 ============

 A portlet that allows users to manage some personal bookmarks that can be site objects or external links.
 The bookmarks are stored in two member properties.

 Settings
 ========

 Managers can set some default bookmarks that all users should view by default.

-These bookmarks can be set in a portal_property called "*mybookmarks_properties*".
-These bookmarks should be putted in a list field one per line, with the following sintax:
+These bookmarks can be set in a portal_property called "*mybookmarks_properties*" and should be putted in a list field one per line, with the following sintax: *Title|url_or_path*.
-*Title|url_or_path*.

 For example:

 ``Common Page|/common_documents/common_page``